NEARton/WhitePaper/src/nft_staking.md

 __Important:__

 * We don't control your NFTs.
-You can ustake them in any time.
+You can unstake them at any time

 * Not every NFT will be eligible for staking.
 Initially, you can stake only NEARton NFTs, but we're going to connect with trusted collections to create the pool.
-It's up to comminty deside which one should be in the pool.
+It's up to the community to decide which one should be in the pool.

 ## The Staking Rate